sciZer0/7/v/README.md

 The U blockchain is a revolutionary, layer-1, DAO-style blockchain.

-Technologically, the blockchain borrows heavily from the Solana blockchain.
+Technologically, the blockchain borrows heavily from **the Solana blockchain**.

 From day one, the U blockchain is simultaneously: